facelessuser/RegReplace/docs/src/markdown/usage.md

 ## Extended Back References

 RegReplace uses a special wrapper around Python's re library called backrefs.
 Backrefs was written specifically for RegReplace and adds various additional backrefs that are known to some regular expression engines, but not to Python's re.
 Backrefs adds: `\p`, `\P`, `\u`, `\U`, `\l`, `\L`, `\Q` or `\E` (though `\u` and `\U` are replaced with `\c` and `\C`).
-It even
-adds some of the Posix style classes such as `[:ascii:]` etc.
+It even adds some of the Posix style classes such as `[:ascii:]` etc.

 Backrefs also works with the regex module, but it enables a smaller portion of back references as the regex module implements a few of the back references already (in one form or the other).
-For instance, there was no need to add
-Unicode properties as it was already available.
-And since you can already use Unicode and/or Posix properties to do
-uppercase and lowercase character classes in search patterns, and regex already reserves `\L`, it wasn't worth the
-extra work to try and add equivalents for `\c`, `\C`, '\l' and `\L` to the search back references.
+For instance, there was no need to add Unicode properties as it was already available.
+And since you can already use Unicode and/or Posix properties for uppercase and lowercase character classes in search patterns, and regex already reserves `\L`, it wasn't worth the extra work to try and add equivalents for `\c`, `\C`, '\l' and `\L` to the search back references.

 You can enable extended back references in the settings file: